State governance

-The regularization of migrants starts on April 16: how will it work?
+Migrant regularization starts on April 16: how will it work?

-The Council of Ministers tightens the conditions as requested by the PP and Junts after the recommendation of the Council of State
+The Council of Ministers tightens the conditions as requested by the PP and Junts following the recommendation of the Council of State

 MadridGreen light for the regularization of migrants.
 After the public hearing process and the mandatory reports, the Spanish government approved this Tuesday the royal decree that will serve to regularize the situation of more than half a million people who are already in the State but do not have their rights recognized.
-"It is an act of coherence and social justice," proclaimed the spokesperson, Elma Saiz, "it is a historic measure and has all the legal guarantees," she added.
-How will the process work, however?
+"It is an act of coherence and social justice," proclaimed the spokesperson and head of this portfolio, Elma Saiz, this Tuesday.
+"It is a historic measure and has all the legal guarantees," she added.
+How will the procedure work, however?

 Start

-According to Saiz, tomorrow, April 15, the royal decree will be published in the BOE and on April 16 the process will begin.
-Regularization can be requested online and, at the same time, an appointment can be requested to carry out the process in person.
-The minister emphasized that it will be essential to request this appointment to be able to go physically to the administration office from April 20.
-This procedure, which is mandatory to enter the process, can be carried out until June 30.
+On Wednesday, April 15, the royal decree will be published in the BOE and on April 16, the process will begin.
+Regularization can be requested via telematic means and, at the same time, an appointment can be requested to carry out the process in person (submit the application at Social Security offices, Correos, or Immigration offices).
+It will be essential to request this appointment to be able to go physically to an office starting April 20.
+This procedure, which is mandatory to enter the process, can be done until June 30.

 Cargando